odinuv/web/en/apv/articles/programming/index.md

 echo 5 + '4';
 {% endhighlight %}

-In the above example, the `'4'` gets automatically converted to integer, so that it can be added to integer `5`.
-Then the output `9` is converted to string `'9'` which is printed to the screen.
+In the above example, the `'4'` gets automatically converted to an integer, so that it can be added to the integer `5`.
+Then the output `9` is converted to a string `'9'` which is printed to the screen.
 The following code will fail:

 {% highlight php %}